MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - SPO_Content
 ms.custom:
 ms.assetid: f14dddb4-ee1a-4471-95bc-2ce41613442a
-description: "SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint.
+description: "SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint in Microsoft 365.
 This gives you a single, consistent taxonomy no matter where your sites are located."
 ---

-# Plan hybrid SharePoint taxonomy and hybrid content types
+# Plan hybrid SharePoint in Microsoft 365 taxonomy and hybrid content types

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]